haifengl/bigdata/README.md

 =====

 So far, we have been focusing on read only data stores and analytics.
-From this chapter, we switch to operational data stores.
+Business intelligence and analytics are extremely important for us to understand users and thus improve the business and operational efficiency.
+Without transaction-oriented applications that provide users the services, however, what data can we analyze?
+From this chapter, we switch to online transaction processing (OLTP) data stores.
+OLTP systems facilitate and manage transaction-oriented applications, typically for data entry and retrieval transaction processing.
+OLTP applications are high throughput and insert or update-intensive in database management.
+These applications are used concurrently by a huge number of users.
+For example, social networking are serving hundred millions users at the same time.
+The key goals of OLTP applications are availability, speed, concurrency and recoverability.

 In particular, this chapter is about NoSQL (Not Only SQL) database.
 Departing from relational model, NoSQL is a hot term nowadays although the name is kind of misleading.
 The data model (e.g., key-value pair, document, or graph) is surely very different from the tabular relations in the RDBMS.
 However, these non-relational data models are actually not new.
 For example, BerkeleyDB, a key-value store, was initially released in 1994 (20 years ago as of writing this book).
 In the web and social network era, the motivations of (distributed) NoSQL movement are mainly towards to horizontal scaling and high availability.
 By playing with the CAP theorem, many NoSQL stores compromise consistency in favor of availability and partition tolerance, which also brings the simplicity of design.
 Note that a distributed database system does not have to drop consistency.
 For instance, TeraData, Google’s F1, and Apache Trafodion are ACID-compliant.
 Correspondingly, these systems are much more complicated.

+This chapter starts with the CAP theorem, which plays a central role in many distribution systems’ design.
+Based on the CAP theorem, distributed database can be classified into CP or AP schools.
+Unfortunately, there are a lot of misunderstandings of the theorem.
+We will dive into what exactly the theorem means.
+Then we will look into Zookeeper that essentially an in-memory database.
+In practice, it is mostly used as a coordination service shared by many distributed applications.
+The following section studies Apache HBase, a popular NoSQL database on Hadoop.
+Modeled after Google’s BigTable, HBase brings real-time random access to Hadoop.
+While HBase provides row-rise strong consistency, Riak, an open source implementation of Amazon’s Dynamo, is an example of high available NoSQL database that compromises the consistency.
+With the knowledge of HBase/BigTable and Riak/Dynamo, it is easy for us to understand the design of Apache Cassandra that is a hybrid of BigTable?s data model and Dynamo?s system design.
+Finally, we discuss MongoDB.
+As the most popular NoSQL database, MongoDB employs a document data model and provides friendly data-centric API.

 The CAP Theorem {#sec:cap}
 ---------------